QB64Official/vscode/releases/readme.md

   - A new "QB64: Decorate" getting created very time the decorator runs.
   - TOOD: getting decorate when it's not a comment.
   - Typeo in the default value for How keywords are fomatted

+## 0.3.1 08/16/2022
+  # Fixes
+  - Launch.json support for OSX
+  - Launch.json support for Linux
+  - TODO not highlighed on "REM" line
+  - "REM" line not comment color